 Life insurance with no remaining beneficiaries

-If a primary beneficiary is unable to claim the death benefit and contingent beneficiaries were not named, then the insurance company pays out the sum to the deceased’s estate.
+If the insured person dies and their beneficiaries are not able to claim the death benefit, then the insurance company pays out the sum to the deceased’s estate.
+This most commonly happens if the beneficiaries die before the insured.

-Once the death benefit becomes part of the estate, it’s subject to estate taxes.
+Once the death benefit becomes part of the estate, it’ll be subject to estate taxes.
 A judge will decide who gets the money in probate court, which can take months or years.

-They may rule that siblings evenly split the death benefit, or may favor one sibling over another if they had financially relied on their parents.
+They may rule that siblings evenly split the death benefit, or may favor one sibling over another if they had financially relied on the deceased.

 Does a beneficiary have to share proceeds with a sibling?

-Can a sibling be named as a life insurance beneficiary?
+Can I name my sibling as a life insurance beneficiary?

 In some situations, it makes sense to designate your sibling as a beneficiary of your own life insurance policy.
-As long as you don’t live in a community property law state, naming a sibling is as simple as proving insurable interest.
+If you have any financial ties to your sibling, you won’t have any problem listing them as a beneficiary.

 You might name a sibling as your beneficiary if they: